India: Will wrestler Vinesh Phogat win at politics? – DW – 10/07/2024

 Empowering women through sport

-Phogat continues to highlight everyday misogyny and the rampant sexual harassment that athletes face.
+Phogat has also made a name for herself highlighting everyday misogyny and the rampant sexual harassment that some athletes face.

-"I will be just a call away if there is trouble," she said.

-It has been a challenge for girls from the northern Indian state of Haryana to break into male-dominated sports like wrestling.
+She says it is a challenge for females in Haryana to break into male-dominated sports like wrestling.
 The skewed sex ratio in the region and deeply ingrained patriarchy make it even harder.

-Wrestling has gained popularity among women in India, thanks to successes at the Olympics, Commonwealth Games and Asian Games.
-Many of the wrestlers hail from Haryana and come from humble backgrounds.
+However, in recent years, wrestling has gained popularity among women in India, thanks to successes at the Olympics, Commonwealth Games and Asian Games.

 Overcoming barriers in life and sport

-Taking up wrestling requires not only shedding social conventions but also overcoming inherent physical inhibitions.

-"The people have shown me a lot of love and affection in this election, and I am determined to fight for them," Phogat said, adding that she is not unknown, and they trust that she can deliver.
+"The people have shown me a lot of love and affection in this election, and I am determined to fight for them," Phogat said.

-Phogat is facing off against Kavita Dalal from the Aam Aadmi Party (AAP), who was the first Indian professional woman wrestler to compete in World Wrestling Entertainment (WWE).
-She is also up against the BJP's Yogesh Bairagi, a former commercial pilot.

 "A lot of women and players came out for voting.
 It will be an early Diwali for them if I win," said Phogat, jokingly, referring to the Hindu festival of lights.

-"In the last 18 months, a lot has happened.
-And I believe this could be an opportunity to change the sporting system and make it safer."

-Phogat refused to speculate if she will be made the state's sports minister, if she wins.
+She refused to speculate if she would be made the state's sports minister, if she won.

-"That is in the hands of the party and the public.
-If it was within my reach, I would say I wanted the gold medal in the Olympics … it is not in my hands," she said.
+"That is in the hands of the party and the public," she said, adding that if it had been within her reach she would have wanted a gold medal in the Olympics.

 "We have a responsibility and unless you are in power, nothing can be done."